Ben Shapiro: Views

 In 2012, Zman Magazine hailed Shapiro as a "rising star in America's conservative movement".
 In 2016, Shapiro described himself as "basically a libertarian".
 In 2021, he described himself as "generally libertarian" with regard to the role of the government and as a conservative with regard to the role of social structures.
 The New Yorker, Haaretz and Vox have described Shapiro as "right-wing".
-Shapiro's views have been described by The New York Times as "extremely conservative" and was described by The Economist as a "radical conservative" and as a "classically religious-conservative".
+Shapiro's views have been described by The New York Times as "extremely conservative".
+The Economist labeled him as a "radical conservative" and as a "classically religious-conservative".

 A 2020 study News, Nationalism, and Hegemony: The Formation of Consistent Issue Framing Throughout the U.S. Political Right examining issue framing by right-wing podcasts used The Ben Shapiro Show as an example which "offered a mainstream conservative perspective that favors President Donald Trump and his framing on issues like 'nationalism'" in a two-by-two matrix that also examined a Stormfront podcast, an alt-right podcast, and the Daily Standard podcast; the study argued that Shapiro's rhetoric was similar to that used in the Stormfront podcast, though with a different tone.

 Shapiro has described the political left as believing in an imaginary "hierarchy of victimhood" in which the opinions of members of persecuted groups like the LGBT community are afforded more credence.
 He has argued that the left has dominated American culture through popular entertainment, media, and academia in a way that has made conservatives feel disenfranchised and helped lead to the election of Donald Trump in 2016.
 Shapiro has stated that "political correctness breeds insanity".
 He is an outspoken opponent of safe spaces, especially those on college campuses, arguing that they go against free speech.
 Shapiro frequently praises Western culture and Western civilization, saying "I believe Western civilization is superior to other civilizations."